 Out of Eden Walk: Connecting Humanity

-Since 2013, Out of Eden Walk has been building bridges of empathy and understanding through the power of storytelling.
+**MATCH CAMPAIGN ANNOUNCEMENT: We are glad to announce that every donation is being matched at a 1:1 ratio up to the next $15,000 raised.
+Thank you for joining with a donation for twice the impact!
+Please check back on this page for updates on the match.** Since 2013, Out of Eden Walk has been building bridges of empathy and understanding through the power of storytelling.
 Pulitzer Prize-winning journalist Paul Salopek has traversed more than 25,000 kilometers across 19 regions reporting on the major stories of our time at a human pace—and fostering a new generation of storytellers along the way.
 Out of Eden Walk’s motto has always been, “People are our destination.”
 That’s why we ask for your support today.
-Help grow the footprint of a project that not only fosters understanding across human divides, but emphasizes practical outcomes as well: educational collaborations with schools and campuses along our North American walking route, and a workshop program that provides, for free, the powerful tools of immersive reportage to young media workers and students.
+Help grow the footprint of a project that not only fosters understanding across human divides but emphasizes practical outcomes as well: educational collaborations with schools and campuses along our North American walking route and a workshop program that provides, for free, the powerful tools of immersive reportage to young media workers and students.
 Out of Eden Walk is a 501(c)(3) nonprofit organization, so all donations are tax deductible to the fullest extent of the law.

 Select an amount for your donation: